-The Winnetka Park District has retained RED BARN Design & Engineering and Shabica & Associates (SA) to consult on improvements to the Centennial Beach in accordance with the Winnetka Waterfront 2030 Master Plan (WW 2030).
-The WW 2030 was officially adopted in 2016 after significant community engagement (beginning in 2014) in the form of public meetings, public open houses, surveys, and focus groups, as well as the formation of the Lakefront Advisory Committee (a citizens advisory committee).
+The Winnetka Park District has retained RED BARN Design & Engineering and Shabica & Associates (SA) to consult on improvements to Elder Lane Beach in accordance with the Winnetka Waterfront 2030 Master Plan (WW 2030).
+The WW 2030 was officially adopted in 2016 after significant community engagement (beginning in 2014) in the form of public meetings, public open houses, surveys and focus groups, as well as the formation of the Lakefront Advisory Committee (a citizens advisory committee).
 Community engagement has continued in an ongoing manner.

-The property owner to the north and south of the project is aware of and supports this project (see attached letter of support).
+The property owners to the north and south of the project are aware of and support this project (see attached letters of support).